The Presbyterian Church of Australia

 There are two types of membership in the Presbyterian denomination.
 There are “communicant members”.
 They are the only ones who can vote regarding elders and ministers.
 Ordinarily, membership is by public profession of faith.

 The other members are called “adherent members”.
-Adherents are people who attend regularly but have made no formal commitment to the congregation.
+Adherents are people who are part of the church but have not sought membership.
 Adherents can vote on all matters except when it comes to electing elders or calling a minister.

 Members are not required to agree to a doctrinal statement, but the Session admits to membership those who they are confident are genuine Christian believers.
 Ordinarily, there will be a course of instruction with the pastor to ensure that people understand the promises and responsibilities involved in membership.